basic-shadow/pathfinding-maze_generator-algorithms-python/README.md

   Mainly utilized two algorithms to generate maze: ***Recursive Backtracking Algorithm*** and ***Randomized Prim's Algorithm***.
 Both of these algorithms general implementation code and the logic of accomplishments can be found here: https://en.wikipedia.org/wiki/Maze_generation_algorithm

 **Recursive backtracking algorithm**
   As the name says this algorithm generates maze using backtracking recursively.
 In the program you can generate maze with this algorithm pressing ***SPACE*** with initial average speed, to increase its speed press again ***SPACE***.
-After completion of maze you can use ***A* Pathfinding Algorithm** to visualize its performance in randomly generated maze.
+After completion of maze you can use ***A Star Pathfinding Algorithm*** to visualize its performance in randomly generated maze.

 **Randomized Prim's Algorithm**
   This algorithm is based on *Prim's Algorithm*, but connects nodes with its neighbors randomly.
 In the program to generate maze with this algorithm press ***C*** with average speed, to increase its speed press again ***C***.
-In the same way, you can check the performance of ***A* Pathfinding Algorithm** after completion of maze.
+In the same way, you can check the performance of ***A Star Pathfinding Algorithm*** after completion of maze.